How to answer and win a RFP (Request For Proposal)?

 This is an excerpt from the book “The corporate sales winners guide: Transform your life and become a top sales performer” by Gerrit Jan de Vries.
 View the ebook and the paperback version on Amazon.

-Hi my name is Gerrit Jan.
-I like to create content on Wordpress and YouTube in the field of car detailing, IT, product tests, travel and career.
+Hi my name is GJ.
+I like to create content on WordPress and YouTube in the field of car detailing, IT, product tests, travel and career.
 I’m also a freelance SEO writer, business development and sales professional - Specializing in data center colocation, IoT and global connectivity.
 I provide interim management and IT consulting services.

 Leave a Reply